pdxparrot/assets/README.md

 * **TODO:** finish this
 * **TODO:** Test Levels require at least one SpawnPoint tagged with the player spawn tag in order for a player to spawn if using a player

+# Level Enter Dialogue

+* Useful for tutorializing
+* gg2021 had a UI that was enabled on the first level's IntroEffect.
+Now a DialogueEffectTriggerComponent can be used instead.
+  * **TODO:** This currently cannot chain dialogues but it really needs to be able to

 # Audio Importing

 * Music